Things You Should Know!

 Time frames for the home loan process

-Before an application can be submitted your information needs to be gathered, processed, a lender selected and lender application produced for your approval.
+Before an application can be submitted, your details and relevant documents need to be gathered, processed, a lender selected and lender application produced for your approval and signature.
 Depending on a number of factors, this can be achieved in a few days or for more involved applications, a little longer.

 From the time your home loan application is submitted to conditional approval can take as little as a day or two.
 It can also take four or five business days depending on the lender and delays they are experiencing.
 Formal or final approval may take another week or two for most applications.
 Complicated applications may take longer.

 Not all pre-approvals are alike.
 Some lenders don't provide a fully verified pre-approval and a number of things could go wrong relying on one that has not be fully assessed.

 Why should you get your home loan pre-approved?

 It is a good idea to get your home loan pre-approved before setting out to find your dream home.
 Why?
 You are in a better bargaining position when dealing with real estate agents if you have a full pre-approval from a lender.
 You will know how much you can borrow therefore how much you can offer on a property.
 The first question many agents ask you is "Have you got pre-approval yet?"
 If not, some agents are less likely to want to deal with you and may give other potential buyers priority over you.